 There are also some minor issues with units still present.
 One in particular is how archer units will not attack if they have their line of sight blocked.
 That is understandable, but what isn’t is that the unit doesn’t always try to correct this and move to a new vantage point.
 They will move to the correct placing when going into combat, but not during, which gets frustrating.
 I also watched as a battle in which I had a superior force was very nearly decimated by a force less than half its size.
 While it could easily be said that it was poor leadership on my part, I watched my units break within seconds of meeting the enemy, even with my two generals standing behind them using the rally and inspire abilities.
 It didn’t really make sense and the battle was a very close victory for me.

 Shogun 2: Rise of the Samurai is still a great title that is sure to keep you entertained, especially so if you enjoyed the main game.
 The problem is that it’s still essentially justShogun 2 with a *slightly* different coat of paint.
 It needed more to really differentiate itself from the main game.
-It’s still got the fantastic gameplay that the Total war series is all about, but it didn’t feel like a full expansion to me.Note: The Total War: Shogun 2: Rise of the Samurai review was written based on the PC version of the game.
+It’s still got the fantastic gameplay that the Total war series is all about, but it didn’t feel like a full expansion to me.Note: Total War: Shogun 2: Rise of the Samurai was reviewed on PC.
+A digital copy of the game was purchased by SelectButton.